-The Student Activities program provides a comprehensive cultural, social, recreational, health and wellness, and intellectual environment for the entire College community.
-The focus of the Student Activities Office is on
+The Student Activities office provides a comprehensive cultural, social, recreational, health and wellness, and intellectual environment for the entire College community.
+The focus of the Student Activities Office is on:

-- Assisting students to integrate formal classroom learning with informal learning in out-of-classroom learning experiences - Providing opportunities for student involvement as planners, organizers, or leaders in a variety of programs, clubs and organizations, student publications, musical and dramatic events - · Providing a wide array of programs and services that

-- satisfy the needs of a diverse multicultural student population - Offering an activities program that contributes to the College's growth by attracting prospective students, providing services to members of the community, and retaining presently enrolled students.
+- assisting students to integrate formal classroom learning with informal learning in out-of-classroom learning experiences; - providing opportunities for student involvement as planners, organizers, or leaders in a variety of programs, clubs and organizations, student publications, musical and theatrical events; - providing a wide array of programs and services that satisfy the needs of a diverse multicultural student population; and, - offering an activities program that contributes to the College's growth by attracting prospective students, providing services to members of the community, and retaining presently enrolled students.